kwalczak80/mx-monster/README.md

 ![Product view in specific order](docs/images/existing_features/all_products_page/products_sorted_by.JPG)

+Once the user clicks on the product image, they will be redirected to a page where additional information about the specific product will be presented.

+### Product details page

 ### Footer

 The footer is kept very simple as a set of links to other pages and social channels.